TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance: Introduction

 Building on this idea, we introduce \ours (Figure~\ref{fig:concept}), which comprehends how the task proceeds by learning to predict \textit{temporal distances} between arbitrary frames from action-free expert demonstrations.
 The temporal distance reflects the \textit{task progress} between two frames: which frame is closer to task completion and by how much.
 When turning to the RL exploration phase, the predicted progress distances between adjacent frames can naturally serve as dense reward signals.
 The step-wise reward quantifies exactly how much the agent is advancing or regressing at each moment, guiding the agent toward accomplishing the task by implicitly imitating the expert demonstrations.

-We evaluate \ours in the imitation-from-observation setting, where only expert videos are available and no expert action labels or dense environment rewards are provided.
-On 10 Meta-World~\citep{yu2020meta} manipulation tasks with 100 demonstrations per task, \ours surpasses all baselines on 9 tasks in both success rate and sample efficiency.
-This performance gain highlights the high quality of the reward produced by \ours: it effectively assigns credits to partial progress and penalizes unproductive behaviors even on out-of-distribution transitions along the agent trajectories, thus providing strong instructive guidance to the RL process.
+We evaluate \ours in the imitation-from-observation setting, where only expert videos are available, without access to expert action labels or dense environment rewards.
+On 10 Meta-World~\citep{yu2020meta} manipulation tasks with 100 demonstrations per task, \ours outperforms all baselines on 9 tasks in terms of both success rate and sample efficiency.
+These results indicate that the rewards learned by \ours provide informative training signals for RL: they capture fine-grained task progress, distinguish unproductive or suboptimal behaviors, and generalize to agent-generated trajectories beyond the expert data.
+As a result, \ours enables effective policy learning from action-free videos, reducing reliance on carefully engineered reward functions.
+More broadly, this work offers a simple and scalable instantiation of how temporal structure in passive videos can be leveraged for reward learning in watch-to-act settings.